Excitation-pulse intensity mediated control of coherent nonlinear optical response of a V-type system: Conclusions

-The coherent control methodology proposed here shows considerable promise for a wide range of systems with V-type quantum states, which are commonly found in semiconductor quantum dots \cite{Stievater2002} and other materials such as transition metal dichalcogenides (TMDs) \cite{Hao2016a}, quantum well nanostructures, and atomic and molecular systems \cite{Meshulach1998,Marroux2016,Lim2011}.
-These systems often display inhomogeneity \cite{Suzuki2018}, highlighting the importance of detuning-dependent coherent dynamics.
-Additionally, some systems exhibit coupling between states via shared ground and biexciton states, evolving into more complex 4-level configurations \cite{Suzuki2016}.
-Our method provides a basis for application to inhomogeneous materials and systems with multiple quantum states, which can be explored in future studies.
-However, one might have to take incorporate many-body effects that dominate in semiconductor nanostructures \cite{Chemla2001} and other strong-field effects such as multiphoton absorption \cite{Abella1962}, finite bleaching \cite{Kong2007}, and exciton-exciton annihilation \cite{Sun2014}, which have not been considered here.
+The proposed approach is expected to be relevant for a wide class of systems exhibiting V-type level structures, including semiconductor quantum dots \cite{Stievater2002}, transition metal dichalcogenides (TMDs) \cite{Hao2016a}, quantum well nanostructures, and atomic and molecular systems \cite{Meshulach1998,Marroux2016,Lim2011}.
+In such systems, factors such as inhomogeneous broadening \cite{Suzuki2018} and coupling to additional states (e.g., biexciton levels \cite{Suzuki2016}) can lead to more complex dynamics.
+While these effects are not explicitly considered here, they provide a natural extension of the present framework and offer opportunities to explore pathway-selective control in realistic systems.
+However, as a consequence of the high-intensity excitation, to accurately predict the system's response, one might have to incorporate many-body effects that dominate in semiconductor nanostructures \cite{Chemla2001} and other strong-field effects such as multiphoton absorption \cite{Abella1962}, finite bleaching \cite{Kong2007}, and exciton-exciton annihilation \cite{Sun2014}, which have not been considered here.